Home Alone 2

 It's actually impressive how they get him separated a second time... although once again, it all comes down to his parents being idiots and not checking on him the ENTIRE FLIGHT.
 Besides, stopping in the airport to get the batteries in your TalkBoy is way more important than going to Florida anyway.
 It's not his fault.
 He ended up having a much better vacation anyways.
 You go boy!

 So in the rare case of a 90s boy actually having some intelligence (Minkus doesn't count as a human being), we now find Kevin pulling the same tricks to get himself ensconced in a king-sized bed with his big cozy bath robe, surrounded by treats and bloody gangster films ("Merry Christmas you filthy animal!"), and eating two scoops of every flavor ice cream there is.
-He's dive-bombing into sweet hotel swimming pools (with, and then without, his shorts), paying his personal bag slave Rob Schneider in gum (glorious to... and sooooo deserved), and doing just about everything every kid has ever dreamed of.
+He's dive-bombing into sweet hotel swimming pools (with, and then without, his shorts), paying his personal bag slave Rob Schneider in gum (glorious too... and for Schneider, sooooo deserved), and doing just about everything every kid has ever dreamed of.

 At least... it was everything I ever dreamed of doing, but then again, I never dreamed about the "stolen" credit card getting suddenly declined, and Tim Curry coming after me to collect, and that's precisely where this paradise starts to unravel.
 Even still, it was enough to make me want to board the wrong flight with my dad's credit card.
 Throw in some (shoehorned in) retread jokes with the same bumbling robbers (calling themselves the Sticky Bandits this time, or at least, just Marv...
 Joe Pesci was too busy inventing new ways to swear and still keep it PG), and it was still wall-to-wall stitches from my side of the room.
 That's not saying much though.
 I laughed at pretty much anything that didn't require brain cells: